 Biblical Counselor: The client is advised to have a check up, because he is not a disembodied spirit, and the physical can contribute to the mental.
 But the mental is not ignored as only physical ailments, as there is some impact and training to be made of how to recognize when physical symptoms are encroaching again.
 The client is advised that the world is full of sin and misery, and yet that God has done something very significant to redeem the world, and him in the process.
 The client is led through not only doctrinal insight on God’s interpretation of the world, people and feelings, but also that the heart is also a vault of sin and sometimes motivations that override what we know.
 The counseling does have a goal in mind, that of being more like Christ each day and yet able to look into those goals and our past that shaped us and honestly answer to our responsibility in allowing ourselves to become the people we are.
 The Client is not only a victim, but has participated in some of the same sins as those he laments as happening to him.
 The depressed client in particular is not allowed to simply set new goals, or blame his past, but acknowledge that he set up idols that he believed would bring him satisfaction outside of what God provides, and those idols will not be rehabilitated by the counselor but destroyed and God shown to take their place.
 Even still it is not that God will be shown to fill his every need, desire and want, for his own selfish good feelings but that God will rehabilitate his desires, needs, and goals to be as like His, and so those that bring glory to God, and not to self.
 The pat answer to just repent and conform will only be as such from a loving perspective or correction that is to bring healing and growth in grace.
 It is not a session of hell fire and brimstone, but it is also not a band-aid where surgery is necessary.
 There should be the meeting with God, whereas the truth of how God sees the person and the situation is brought to bear in the same tender and caring way that God loves His people.
 The Biblical counselor can be holistic in the deepest sense because God’s word is the deepest insight into the persona of men, and has the authority to direct, correct and train us.

-Solution comes in the form of being able to trust the counselor and the corresponding support group, who affirms you and who you are in a bare self-appeasing way.
-The blame for how you feel and what you do is based upon others not needing your needs, leaving you and training you to fend for yourself in very questionable an non-affirming ways.
+Bradshaw therapy solutions come in the form of being able to trust the counselor and a corresponding support group, who affirms you and who you are in a bare self-appeasing way.
+The blame for how you feel and your mistakes are based upon others not meeting your needs, leaving you and training you to fend for yourself in very questionable an non-affirming ways.
 Patterns of anger are not sinful, but a learned way of gaining respect and attention, because that need was not met for you, and so on.
-You simply replace idols of anger to get attention with more humane patterns of getting more with honey.
+Bradshaw’s answer is to simply replace learned anger to get attention, with better humane patterns of getting more with honey.
 It’s learning to work with the system of manipulating people and things in a more positive way, so people are serving you and you serve their needs and wants, or what we might call the “win-win” principle.
 It is a tainted version of the golden rule, “don’t spit in my cup and I won’t spit in yours.”

-The Christian integrationist does much better with this model than with others I’ve discussed.
-It works well with moral examples, and can point us to be like Jesus and so forth.
+The Christian integrationist does much better with this model than with the others I’ve discussed because it works well with moral examples, and can point us to be “like Jesus” and so forth.
 But it’s starting and ending premise in Bradshaw is that we are innocent through and through.
-There is no sin, just frustration in not getting your desires or “needs” met.
-Dobson, Crabb, Minrth and Myers, products sound the same notes (most sticking with the cup illustration too), only they say that God is the true one to fill your “needs” for value, acceptance and love.
+There is no sin, just frustration in not getting your desires or “needs” met (Not the Christian premise of sin and life).
+The products of Dobson, Crabb, and Minrth and Myers all sound the same notes (most sticking with the cup illustration too), only they substitute that God is the true one to fill your “needs” for value, acceptance and love.
 It’s the old Beatles song, “All you need is love,” where the human love of Bradshaw is substituted with God.
 But this is a tainted self-praising love and not godly, righteous or justifying in the least.